2003 Wimbledon Championships – Men's singles

 Roger Federer defeated Mark Philippoussis in the final, 7–6(7–5), 6–2, 7–6(7–3) to win the gentlemen's singles tennis title at the 2003 Wimbledon Championships.
 It was his first major title, the first of a record eight gentlemen's singles titles at Wimbledon, and the first of 20 major men's singles titles overall.

 Lleyton Hewitt was the defending champion, but was defeated in the first round by Ivo Karlović.
-As a result, Hewitt became one of only two defending Wimbledon men's singles champions to lose in the first round of their defence, the other being Manuel Santana in 1967.
-As per tradition, the defending champion Hewitt was playing the opening match on Centre Court – a situation he had willingly avoided the previous year (when the defending champion Goran Ivanišević withdrew) out of fear of the unpredictability of fresh grass.
+Hewitt was the first man in the Open Era to lose in the first round of his Wimbledon title defence.
+As per tradition, defending champion Hewitt was playing the opening match on Centre Court – a situation he had unwittingly avoided the previous year (when reigning champion Goran Ivanišević withdrew) out of fear of the unpredictability of fresh grass.

-With the losses of Hewitt, Andre Agassi and Juan Carlos Ferrero in the fourth round, a first-time major champion was guaranteed.
+With the losses of Hewitt, Andre Agassi and Juan Carlos Ferrero by the fourth round, a first-time major champion was guaranteed.
 This marked the first time in the Open Era that none of the quarterfinalists in a major had previously won a major singles title.